ravir4/DevOpsInsights/uc_insights_connect_ucd.md

 ## Creating audit reports

 Audit reports show a complete list of all activity that meets the filters that you set, as a PDF.
-To create an audit report, click **Delivery Insights > Create Audit Report**.
+To create an audit report, click **Delivery Insights**, click the settings button, and then click **Create Audit Report**.
 Then, specify the information for the report, including a name.
 Also, set the context for the report, such as for an application, a logical environment, or an environment on an IBM UrbanCode Deploy server (a physical environment).
 From there, select the data to show in the report and click **Create**.

 ## Troubleshooting
 {: #troubleshooting}